Challenged Athletes Foundation: History

 Challenged Athletes Foundation was founded in 1997 in response to below-knee-amputee endurance racer Jim MacLaren who suffered an accident while competing in a triathlon.
 In June 1993, while competing in a triathlon in Orange County, California, MacLaren was on his bike when a van went through a closed intersection, hit the back of the bike and propelled him into a pole.
 When he arrived at the hospital he was told that he was a quadriplegic and would never move again from the waist down.
+The foundation was created by MacLaren as well as friends and co-founders Bob Babbitt, Jeffrey Essakow, and Rick Kozlowski.

 Events

 The Challenged Athletes Foundation holds a number of high-profile fund raising events in order to raise money to support disabled athletes to compete in sports.
-These include CAF events with the San Diego Triathlon Challenge; Million Dollar Challenge; Heroes, Heart and Hope Gala held at the Waldorf Astoria in New York City, Hawaii Revisited; Tour de Cove; Rock on the Green and numerous other events under the banner of Race for a Reason.
+These include CAF events with the San Diego Triathlon Challenge; Million Dollar Challenge; Heroes, Heart and Hope Gala held at the Waldorf Astoria in New York City; Hawaii Revisited; Tour de Cove; Rock on the Green, and numerous other events under the banner of Race for a Reason.
 For its 30th anniversary, the CAF held in evening of gratitude for its community and supporters and the event supported Operation Rebound.
+CAF has raised over $191 million and has awarded over 52,000 grants to athletes.